-The design activities involved in the creation of a compliant and certifiable monitoring network, once the purpose and the area to be monitored have been clearly defined, are described below.
+Below is a description of the design activities involved, within the process guided by MeteoCert®, in the creation of a compliant and certifiable monitoring network, once the purpose and area to be monitored have been clearly defined.

 6.1.
 ASSESSMENT OF EXISTING CONDITIONS